RetroPie/RetroPie-Docs/docs/Managing-ROMs.md

 Here are the steps to getting started with clrmamepro.

 ##Requirements:#
-* A Raspberry Pi running a RetroPie v2.4.x or v2.5.x Beta SD card image.
+* A Raspberry Pi running a RetroPie v2.4.x, v2.5.x or v2.6.x SD card image.
 Other images may work, but they have not been tested with these instructions.
 All you need from the RetroPie image are the DAT files (explained below).
 * A Windows PC for setting up RetroPie and running clrmamepro.
 This tutorial assumes you are running a 64 bit version of Windows, but the steps for 32 bit Windows will be the same once you get past downloading the clrmamepro software.

 ## Step 1 - Back up your ROMs#